dev11systems/universal-coherence-framework/docs/glossary.md

 ### **Speculative Layer**

-The part of UCF dealing with plausible but unproven extensions.
+The UCF component dealing with plausible but unverified extensions.

 ### **Stability**

-Predictable, coherent system behavior across time.
+Predictable, coherent system behavior over time.

 ---

-## **T**
+# **T**

 ### **Tension**

-A partial-coherence state with fragmented stability and mixed signals.
+A partial-coherence state where signals conflict, patterns destabilize, or integration is incomplete.

 ### **Topology (Coherence Topology)**

-The structural arrangement of interactions within a system.
+The structural arrangement of interactions within a system—who connects to whom and how strongly.

 ### **Trauma (Coherence Injury)**

-A disruption that reshapes or constrains system coherence over time.
+A disruption that reshapes or constrains coherence over time, often producing persistent patterns.

 ---

-## **U**
+# **U**

 ### **Unity**

-A high-coherence state of synchrony, multi-agent alignment, and shared resonance.
+A high-coherence state marked by synchrony, mutual reinforcement, and shared modeling.

 ### **UCF (Universal Coherence Framework)**

-A cross-domain model describing how systems transition between coherence states.
+A cross-domain model describing how systems generate, maintain, lose, and regain coherence.

 ---

-## **V**
+# **V**

 ### **Valence**

-The positive or negative "direction" of experience that influences behavior and coherence.
+The positive or negative experiential direction of a state that shapes motivation and coherence.

 ---

-## **W**
+# **W**

 ### **Worldmodel**

-A system’s structured representation of the environment, guiding prediction and action.
+A structured representation of the environment guiding prediction, action, and adaptation.

 ---

-## **Z**
+# **Z**

 ### **Zero-Point Coherence (Speculative)**

-A hypothetical minimal coherence baseline from which complex patterns emerge.
+A hypothetical minimal coherence baseline from which higher-order patterns self-organize.

 ---

-This glossary will expand as UCF grows and new concepts are introduced.
+This glossary will continue to expand as UCF evolves.